How Long Do Bike Tires Last?

 WTB Thickslick: Looking for a purely slick tire to minimize rolling resistance to the max?
 Then you should consider a pair of WTB Thickslicks.

-These tough tires offer a fair amount of puncture protection while also allowing you to roll fast.
+These tough tires offer a fair amount of puncture protection while allowing you to roll fast.
 They also look super cool while doing so and are available in 26in, 650b, 700c, and 29in options.
-On top of that, they have widths from 23c to 50c to fit all of your commuting needs.
+On top of that, they have widths from 23c to 50c to fit all your commuting needs.

-Best of all they are super affordable and come in two models: the Comp ($33) and Flat Guard ($37) offering a bit more protection.
+Best of all, they are super affordable and come in two models: the Comp ($33) and Flat Guard ($37), offering a bit more protection.

-They excel in the rain while also affording superior flat protection with minimal rolling resistance.
+They excel in the rain while affording superior flat protection with minimal rolling resistance.
 They come with a durable wire bead in 20in, 26in, and 700c options with widths from 28c to 40c.

 The cherry on top is their affordability at $32 per tire.